bmaltais/kohya_ss/README.md

 ### Tips for SDXL training

 - The default resolution of SDXL is 1024x1024.
 - The fine-tuning can be done with 24GB GPU memory with the batch size of 1.
+For 24GB GPU, the following options are recommended:
   - Train U-Net only.
   - Use gradient checkpointing.
   - Use `--cache_text_encoder_outputs` option and caching latents.